Slide in pharma stocks keeps Europe below record highs after volatile week

-June 25 (Reuters) - European shares hovered just below record highs on Friday as a slide in healthcare-related stocks more than offset a boost from the financial sector, although Credit Suisse rose after a Reuters report that it was considering a potential merger with UBS.
+(Reuters) -European shares hovered just below record highs on Friday as a slide in healthcare-related stocks more than offset a boost from the financial sector, although Credit Suisse rose after a Reuters report that it was considering a potential merger with UBS.

-The scandal-hit Swiss bank (CSGN.S) was up 2.1% as the report said Credit Suisse's management was under pressure to come up with an overhaul plan.
-UBS shares (UBSG.S) were up 0.1%. read more
+The scandal-hit Swiss bank was up 2.1% as the report said Credit Suisse’s management was under pressure to come up with an overhaul plan.
+UBS shares were up 0.1%.

 With the U.S. Federal Reserve sending out mixed messages this week on how hot it would let inflation run, all eyes on Friday will be on the U.S. core personal consumption expenditures (PCE) report, the central bank’s preferred inflation measure.